rhyolight/numenta.org/_includes/content/start.intro.md

   Download, install, and run NuPIC for the first time
 </p>

-Please consider that NuPIC is based on principles of which most people are not familiar, including Hierarchical Temporal Memory (HTM), Sparse Distributed Representations (SDRs), online learning, and distributed memory.
+Please consider that NuPIC is based on principles that are unfamiliar to most people, including Hierarchical Temporal Memory (HTM), Sparse Distributed Representations (SDRs), online learning, and distributed memory.
 There is a steeper-than-normal learning curve.